sciurius/mma-mode/README.md

 Enhancements:

+* Buffer selection preview.

+  This function looks for a sentinel `// End of Preamble` in the current buffer.
+If found, everything from the start of the buffer up to and including this line will be written to a temp file.

+  The content of the current selection is appended to the file and then an mma compile will process this file and play it.
+This makes it easy to quickly play selected portions of the MMA song in progress.

 * Force MMA files to be encoded in Latin1, MMA cannot handle Unicode yet.

 The MMA program is written by Bob van der Poel.